Frequently Asked Questions Related to the Courses of Sri Balaji Society

 (a) Post Graduate Diploma in Management (PGDM).

-(iii) Those who are interested to do systems specialization will be grouped separately and thoroughly trained in that field.
+(iii) Those who are interested to pursue systems and Business Analytics specialization will be grouped separately and thoroughly trained in that field.
 Only Engineers with good track record of academics and very good communication skills will be offered this specialization.
-The specialization will include SAP, and Cloud Computing and Analytics which are in good demand from the IT industry are also proposed to be included.
+The specialization will include SAP, and Cloud Computing and Analytics which are in good demand from the IT industry are also included in this curriculum.

 (b) Post Graduate Diploma in Management(PGDM – IT & Marketing)